wp-plugins/custom-content-shortcode/readme.txt

 = Gallery fields =
 <br />
 In the admin menu, under *Plugins -> Gallery Fields*, there is an option to enable a simple gallery field for any post type.
-Images can be added, removed and ordered.
+Images can be added, ordered and removed.

 The **[loop]** shortcode handles the gallery field just like attachments.
 For each image, the **[content]** shortcode can display these fields: *id*, *title*, *image*, *image-url*, *caption*, *description*, *thumbnail*, and *thumbnail-url*.